 - What do people perceive as the barriers to taking a break?

-- What has been the impact of cuts to other services?
+- What has been the impact of cuts or changes to other services?

 Check that you are commissioning what’s needed, including protected characteristics.Carers’ Breaks Reference Group discussion, February 2019

-As well as understanding supply, you also need to understand the demographics of, and the needs and trends in, demand.
+As well as understanding supply, commissioners need to understand the demographics of, and the needs and trends in, demand.
 Information from engagement, co-production and assessments will form a key part of this.

 - What do local carers want and need?
 How do you know this?
 How much care are carers providing?
 What does your local carers’ survey say?
 What information is there from assessments and reviews?

 - What demographic information is available?
-Census data and the joint strategic needs assessment (JSNA) should show how many carers and people with needs there are in an area, their ages and ethnicity.
+Census data and the Joint Strategic Needs Assessment (JSNA) should show how many carers and people with needs there are in an area, age profiles and ethnicity.
 You may already have a targeted area needs assessment about carers.

 - How many people are known to statutory services?
 Lack of integration across the whole system can make this difficult to quantify, so utilise channels across health, mental health and social care.